 Also, hyphenated domains are not that catchy and more difficult to remember.
-This means that this type of domains are harder to advertise on radio, TV or through word of mouth.
+This means that this type of domain is harder to advertise on radio, TV, or through word of mouth.
 This may result in a loss of viral traffic.

 Because of this negative impact on user experience, my recommendation is to go with a domain name without dashes.

 Impact of hyphens (dashes) in domain names in terms of convenience and readability